iVishalr/SWIFT/README.md

 ## SWIFT Inference using TorchServe

-We provide a easy to use SWIFT inference using TorchServe.
+We provide an easy to use SWIFT inference using TorchServe.
 This section provides instructions to run SWIFT using TorchServe in Docker.
 To setup TorchServe locally, please refer to [README.md](serve/README.md).

 ### Requirements